 Selena Gomez: Is She Ready To Accept Marriage Proposal From Justin Bieber?
 The Truth

 We’re hearing Justin Bieber is ready to pop the question with Selena Gomez!
 But would she say yes?!
-Here’s what we’re hearing!
+Here’s the EXCLUSIVE details!

 If you’ve been paying attention, then you know that Justin Bieber, 23, and Selena Gomez‘s newfound romance is going pretty darn well!
 So good in fact, we’ve been hearing that the crooner is contemplating popping the question!
 But if Justin got down on one knee, would she even say yes?!
 Now, thanks to our insiders, we’re getting some answers!
 “Selena has made it clear to Justin that she doesn’t want to rush things, she wants to wait until the initial crazy passionate stage of them getting back together again fades before making any kind of permanent decisions like getting married,” an insider shares with HollywoodLife.com EXCLUSIVELY.
 “Selena and Justin have always had super intense chemistry sexually–that’s never been a problem.
 It’s the day-to-day grind of being together that they’ve struggled with.”
 See more Justin and Selena snaps here!